Ratio Spread Example for Huge Return on Investment

 Let’s take the following as a Ratio Spread Example:

 We have a bearish outlook for the next couple of months on a popular stock index and wish to take advantage of that using put options.
 The index is currently trading around 4400 and in this ratio spread example, we decide to do the following.
-These all have an expiry date at least 60 days out.
+These all have an expiration date of at least 60 days out.

 Buy 5 “out of the money” put option contracts – index strike price 4200 – cost $135 each